openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

    .. _Download and install the recommended version: https://downloadcenter.intel.com/download/30079/Intel-Graphics-Windows-10-DCH-Drivers

-   To check if you have this driver installed:
+   To check if this driver has been installed:

    1. Type **device manager** in your **Search Windows** box and press Enter.
 The **Device Manager** opens.